The Best Tracker Funds

 If you still feel you want to hold some more UK bonds, a mix of the Global Bond and UK Bond funds would be a good solution.

-I personally don’t hold any UK bond funds.
+I personally don’t hold any UK Government bond index tracker funds.

 Why Vanguard or Fidelity?